 According to Wendi Schweigart, Founder of Project Marilyn, one in four girls miss school each month because they don’t have proper period supplies.
 “Ensuring that every student has access to period supplies is crucial to their well-being and ability to focus on their education,” said Schweigert.
 “By placing these machines in elementary schools, we strive to eliminate stigma and provide support for students who need it.
 Period supplies are school supplies.”

 According to Tami Hance-Lehr, CEO of Communities In Schools of Nevada, this donation marks a significant step forward in ensuring that students have uninterrupted access to essential period supplies during school hours.
 “No student should have to miss school, just because they don’t have access to period products,” she said.
-“A steady and free supply of feminine hygiene products promotes health, well-being and inclusivity and plays an important role in creating a supportive environment for our students.”
+“A steady and free supply of feminine hygiene products promotes health and well-being and plays an important role in creating a supportive environment for our students.”

 Chelsea recently joined Project Marilyn’s Executive Director, Wendy Schweigart, on News 3 to discuss this important effort.
 Be sure to check out the segment here.